talosdigital/u-css/src/014-responsive-design/README.md

 Using Mobile first method, follow the next steps:

 1. Define the breakpoints for media queries.
 Minimum size is: 320px and Maximum size is 1200px.
+2. Follow the final design in solution button part.

 ### Evaluation Criteria